-Among magnetocaloric materials, the nearly equiatomic FeRh alloy is one of the most promising materials, as it exhibits the largest magnetocaloric effect in terms of adiabatic temperature change.
-Iron-rhodium with a composition near the equimolar ratio undergoes a first-order as well as a second-order phase transition during heating.
-At room temperature, the FeRh system is in the B2-phase with an antiferromagnetic (AFM) order.
-At around $T{pt} = 360$ K, depending on the composition, the first transition from antiferromagnetic (AFM) to ferromagnetic (FM), accompanied by a 1% volume expansion, is observed upon applying a magnetic field \$^{35,36}\$.
-The magnetic moment of each atom measured by neutron diffraction experiments revealed that in the AFM phase, each Fe atom has six adjacent Fe atoms with spins in the reverse direction.
-Each of them carries a magnetic moment of $\mu{Fe}$ = 3.3 $\mu$ B, while the Rh atoms are not magnetic.
-In the FM state, Fe carries a magnetic moment $\mu{Fe}$ = 3.2 $\mu{B}$ , while the Rh also carries a magnetic moment of $\mu{Rh}$ = 0.9 $\mu{B}^{37}$ .
-The magnetic properties of Fe-Rh alloy systems were first studied by Fallot in 1938, he found out that when the temperature increases to a critical value, there is a sudden increase in magnetization.
-This was measured later by Kouvel and Hartelius in 1962.
-It was found that by the application of a fixed magnetic field of 5kOe at a range of temperatures, a sharp transition was observed at 350 K with a saturation magnetization of 130 emu-g-1, while at higher temperatures FeRh was ferromagnetic.
-FeRh, as a material class for refrigeration, was first investigated by Annaorazov et al in 1992.
-The temperature and entropy change for the Fe49Rh51 alloy system at different applied magnetic fields and temperature regimes of annealed and quenched samples were measured.
-Their results showed that the largest magnetocaloric effect was witnessed at the applied field of 2 T and a temperature of 308.2 K, where a temperature drop of 12.9 K and refrigerant capacity of 135.22 J kg-1 T-1 was observed for the quenched sample.
-FeRh near to equimolar composition nowadays possesses one of the highest refrigerant capacities even surpassing $Gd_5Si_2Ge{19}F{0.1}$ and $MnFeP{0.45}As{0.55}$ alloys.
-FeRh's second-order transition takes place at the Curie temperature of $T_C = 650$ K, where the phase changes from the ferromagnetic B2-phase to the $\gamma$ -phase which is paramagnetic (PM).
-This transition makes this system interesting for heat-assisted magnetic recording 41,42, cooling systems 43,44, and (bio-)hyperthermia.
-Although FeRh is an expensive material, the use of this material for nanoscale or microscale applications reduces the material amount required making it an attractive option due to its superior performance.
+Among magnetocaloric materials, the nearly equiatomic FeRh alloy is one of the most promising materials, as it exhibits the largest magnetocaloric effect in terms of adiabatic temperature change.33.
+Iron-rhodium with a composition near the equimolar ratio undergoes a first-order as well as a second-order phase transition during heating34.
+At room temperature, the FeRh system is in the B2-Phase with an antiferromagnetic (AFM) order.
+At around Tpt = 360 K, depending on the composition, the first transition from antiferromagnetic (AFM) ferromagnetic (FM), accompanied by a 1 % volume expansion, is observed upon the application of a magnetic field^{35,36}.
+The magnetic moment of each atom measured by neutron diffraction experiments revealed that in the AFM phase each Fe atom has 6 adjacent Fe atoms which spins in the reverse direction.
+Each of them carries a magnetic moment of μ Fe = 3.3 μB, while the Rh atoms are not magnetic.
+In the FM state, Fe carries a magnetic moment $\mu{\text{Fe}} = 3.2 \, \mu{\text{B}}$, while the Rh also carries a magnetic moment of μ Rh = 0.9 μ B. 37 The magnetic properties of Fe-Rh alloy system were first studied by Fallot in 1938 where he found out that when the temperature increases to a critical value, there is a sudden increase in magnetization.38 This was measured later by Kouvel and Hartelius in 1962.
+It was found that by the application of a fixed magnetic field of 5kOe at a range of temperature, a sharp transition was observed at 350 K with a saturation magnetization of 130 emu.g-1, while at higher temperatures FeRh was ferromagnetic.38 FeRh, as a material class for refrigeration, was first investigated by Annaorazov et al.39 in 1992.
+The temperature and entropy change for Fe49Rh51 alloy system at different applied magnetic fields and temperature regime of annealed and quenched samples were measured.
+Their results showed that the largest magnetocaloric effect was witnessed at the applied field of 2T and a temperature of 308.2 K, where a temperature drop of 12.9 K and refrigerant capacity of 135.22 J kg-1 T-1 was observed for the quenched sample.
+FeRh near to equimolar composition nowadays possesses one of the highest refrigerant capacities even surpassing Gd5Si2Ge{1.9}F{0.1} and MnFeP{0.45}As{0.55} alloys.40 FeRh's second order transition takes place at the Curie temperature of Tc = 650 K, where the phase changes from the B2 ferromagnetic phase to the γ-phase which is paramagnetic (PM).
+This transition also makes this system interesting for heat-assisted recording41,42, cooling systems43,44, (bio-)hyperthermia^{45,46}.
+Although FeRh an expensive material, the use of this material for nanoscale or microscale applications reduces the material amount required making it an attractive option due to its superior performance.